This CDE is All About Type 2 and You

 - Walk 10 minutes after meals, which is when blood sugars tend to be highest (as long as you do not have heart disease)

-Overall, focus on changing 1-2 things a time.
+Overall, focus on changing one to two things a time.
 Trying to change too much gets overwhelming and you’re more likely to give up!

 What do you think are the biggest misconceptions about Type 2 diabetes?